 - Keep Learning

 These actions can be easily incorporated into a workplace environment, such as taking the stairs instead of a lift to stay active, or making your colleagues a tea or coffee to cause a sense of giving.
-For more information, please read “5 Ways to Wellbeing” by Altruist Enterprises’ Founder and Director Katie Buckingham here.
+For more information, please read 5 Ways to Wellbeing blog by Altruist Enterprises’ Founder and Director Katie Buckingham.

 Whilst occupational stress inevitably impacts employee’s mental health, there are a number of simple prevention strategies that both the employer and the employee can take to reduce causes of stress in the workplace.
 Chris O’Sullivan from the Mental Health Foundation comments that “a mentally healthy workplace can be built on the back of good basic line management relationships, clear HR policy and engagement of staff in decision making”.

-It is with this understanding that Altruist Enterprises has developed its Mental Health at Work: Managers programme, supported by West Midlands Academic Health Science Network (WMAHSN).
+It is with this understanding that Altruist Enterprises has developed its Mental Health Training for Managers and Online Mental Health Training For Managers Course programme, supported by West Midlands Academic Health Science Network (WMAHSN).
 This one-day training course is designed to increase managers knowledge of and confidence around mental health in the workplace.
 It gives managers the opportunity to explore and implement practical approaches to support their teams and the wider organisation.
-For more information on our one day course for managers, please click here